tailscale-dev/deck-tailscale/readme.md

 ## Updating Tailscale

-Tailscale should be able to update itself now!
-Try running `sudo tailscale update`, and if that works, `sudo tailscale set --auto-update`.
-If it doesn't, keep reading.

 > ⚠️ This process will most likely fail if you are accessing the terminal over
 > Tailscale SSH, as it seems to be locked in a chroot jail.
 You should start and
 > connect through the standard SSH server instead, but remember to stop it when